CaptainBoggle/goldmine_monorepo/README.md

 docker compose build --no-cache && docker compose up
 ```

+## External Recommender (INCEpTION)
+Tools expose an optional endpoint:
+- Tool local: `POST /external-recommender/predict`
+- Via backend proxy: `POST /proxy/{tool_id}/external-recommender/predict`
+Request: CAS XMI + TypeSystem + metadata (layer, feature, anchoring, etc.).
+Response: Updated CAS XMI with predicted annotations where each matched text span is annotated and the target feature populated with an HPO IRI (`http://purl.obolibrary.org/obo/HP_XXXXXXX`).
+Score fields may be included if defined in the TypeSystem.
+Model loads lazily if not already loaded.

+### INCEpTION Configuration Steps
+In INCEpTION, create a Remote Classifier recommender that points to the backend proxy:
+1. Open: Administration -> Projects (left sidebar) -> select your project.
+2. Go to the Recommenders tab and click Create.
+3. Fill the form:
+   - Name: (any descriptive name)
+   - Layer: `Phenotypes`
+   - Feature: `HPO-Term`
+   - Tool: `Remote Classifier`
+4. Remote URL: `https://localhost:8443/proxy/{TOOL-NAME}/external-recommender` (replace `{TOOL-NAME}` with the tool directory name used by the backend, ensure both backend and that tool container are running).
+Ensure you are using the HTTPS endpoint!
+5. Disable/untick certificate verification (self‑signed cert).
+6. Training capability: set to "Training not supported" (the service only performs prediction; no training endpoint is exposed).
+7. Save.
+Trigger a test by opening a document—annotations should appear after the recommender runs (you might need to press the 🔄 icon ).

+Troubleshooting:
+- If you see a TLS / certificate error, confirm certificate verification is disabled for this recommender.
+- 404: Verify the tool name matches one reported by `/tools` API or backend logs.
+- 422 Unprocessable Entity: Ensure the project layer name (`Phenotypes`) and feature (`HPO-Term`) exactly match those in the TypeSystem sent to the backend.
+- Generally check both INCEpTION logs and goldmine logs for errors.

 ## HTTPS & Reverse Proxy
 Backend container includes Nginx:
 - Terminates TLS with a self-signed certificate generated at build time in `/app/certs`.